Beta-Verse-Hub/All-Day-All-Life/README.md

 right arrow - go inside a folder or drive or run a file esc - to exit

-### DVD
-Remember the animation where a dvd logo bounces around the screen.
-This program is a replicated version of that animation but it is very responsive to window size changes and it changes color when it hits the border.

-esc - to exit

-### Pipes
-pipes.sh but windows-only!
-Don't changes the window size after running it (if you want to then exit to the main menu and then change the window size)

-esc - to exit
-### Matrix
-cmatrix on window? yes, please.

-**It is still in development so don't use it for now**

 ### Auto Clicker
 **It is still in development so don't use it for now**

-Note:- **There is a game in progress too.**